adamoshen/prismr/README.md

 class, e.g. `class: center, inverse, language-r`.

-It should be noted that the monospace font is defined once in the corresponding prism css file, and once again the presentation css file.
-In the included example, the font definition in the prism css file takes precendence, so this should either be removed or modified to match the monospace font defined for the presentation.
+It should be noted that the monospace font is defined once in the corresponding Prism css file, and once again in the presentation css file.
+In the included example, the font definition in the Prism css file takes precendence, so this should either be removed or modified to match the monospace font defined for the presentation.